 Developing a Growth Mindset

 Whether you wish for your students to explore their potential and embrace failure, your teachers to understand the exact science required to learn a new skill, or for your employees to be more confident, fulfilled, and productive, this lesson can help.
 Research by world-renowned psychologist, Dr. Carol Dweck shows that our mindsets - the set of beliefs we have about whether our abilities can be grown or changed - profoundly impact the way we work, play, explore, and live.
 Trainees will learn why limiting beliefs occur, how they can be changed, and what meaningful strategies they can use to take their skills to the next level.
-This discussion is held in the context of improving the world, increasing trainees beliefs that their daily efforts to navigate challenges and failures and seek triumph are valid and that doing these things can help make the world a better place.
+This discussion is held in the context of improving the world, increasing trainees' beliefs that their daily efforts to navigate challenges and failures and seek triumphs are valid and that doing these things can help make the world a better place.

 Combatting the Bystander Effect

 The opposite of a hero is not a villain - it is a ‘bystander’ - an individual who does nothing during adverse situations.
 Not only does this allow for bad things to happen, bystanders often actually exacerbate the danger of these situations.
 Since the majority of people in the world are not

 “victims” or “bullies”, but are people who mind their own business and do nothing, we focus on mobilizing this majority for good.
 We do this by teaching trainees how automatic human tendencies and social influence can shape our decisions causing us to act in ways that can be harmful to ourselves and others.
 Trainees learn how bystander behavior has occurred at the macro and micro level throughout history as well as how to identify bystander behavior in various scenarios and what can be done to prevent it in oneself and in others.
 This discussion also examines how friends can help each other become upstanders through reassurance and holding courageous conversations.